 DISCUSSION

 Overall, we found that performance decreased as age separation between the pair of face photographs increased.
-This is reasonable, since larger age separation caused the faces to look increasingly different from each other.
+This is reasonable, since larger age separations caused the faces to look increasingly different from each other.
 We show an own-age bias since older participants performed significantly better with older base faces while younger participants tended to perform slightly better with younger base faces (see Table 1), although this wasn’t significant.
 Further, we also show a sex difference such that women performed significantly better than men, particularly with female face stimuli.

 To measure discrimination performance, we determined age difference thresholds for face recognition.
 This allowed for a quantitative discrimination of age separation along the stimulus age continuum – in our case between about 17 and 45 years old.
 Most previous studies have simply analyzed percent correct performance for two discrete age bins of “young” and “old” faces, and therefore were only able to conclude that certain groups did better with one or the other age bin.
 Here, we were able instead to measure the degree of performance across the age continuum, which gives a more complete picture of participants’ performance.
 Additionally, in some experiments, participants’ performance was based on learning and recalling younger and older faces [e.g.(Anastasi & Rhodes, 2005)].
 The current study relied less on recognition memory and instead examined participants’ perceptual face recognition within trials that lasted only a few seconds.